rackerlabs/rackspace-how-to/content/cloud-servers/linux-htaccess-tips-and-tricks.md

 - Rackspace Cloud Sites

 You can make modifications to your site by using an **.htaccess** file.
-This article covers some of the modifications that you can make.
+This article shows you some of the modifications that you can make.

 ### Locate your .htaccess file

-In the UNIX&reg; and Linux&reg; file systems, the names of hidden files are preceded by a period (for example, **.htaccess** and **.htpasswd**).
+In the UNIX&reg; and Linux file systems, the names of hidden files are preceded by a period (for example, **.htaccess** and **.htpasswd**).
 FileMan and many File Transfer Protocol (FTP) applications do not display hidden files by default.